aws/aws-nitro-enclaves-cli/README.md

-Nitro-cli
+## AWS CLI for Nitro Enclaves

-It contains a collection of tools and commands used for managing the lifecycle of Nitro Enclaves.
+This repository contains a collection of tools and commands used for managing the lifecycle of Nitro Enclaves.

-Prerequisites:
+### Prerequisites
-  1. A working docker setup, follow https://docs.docker.com/install/overview/ for details of how to install docker on your host.
+  1. A working docker setup, follow https://docs.docker.com/install/overview/ for details of how to install docker on your host, including how to run it as non-root.
   2. Install gcc, make, git.

-Driver information:
+### Driver information
-  The Nitro Enclaves device driver is currently at version 0.2.
-It is based on the kernel tree head commit b335e6094dff (tag: v0.2, origin/ne-driver-mainline-kernel, "nitro_enclaves: Add hrtimer support for polling") and supports out-of-tree driver builds.
+  The Nitro Enclaves kernel driver is currently at version 0.5.
+Out-of-tree driver build is supported.

-How to install:
+### How to install:
   1. Clone the repository.
   2. Set NITRO_CLI_INSTALL_DIR to the desired location, by default everything will be installed in build/install